Reginald Barlow: Career

-A distinguished-looking actor who lent an air of dignity to any role he played, in the early part of his stage career, he landed leading roles in The Silver King, Monte Cristo, The Sign of the Cross, Old Lady 31, and The Little Princess.
+In the early part of his stage career, he had leading roles in The Silver King, Monte Cristo, The Sign of the Cross, Old Lady 31, and The Little Princess.

 Among his early silent films were The Cinema Murder (1919), the post-World War I drama Love's Flame in which he played the father-in-law: "M. De Ronsard", and the comedy Clothes Make the Pirate (1925) in which he played "Captain Montague", a cameo.
 After the changeover to sound, Barlow usually played men of means, such as military officers, senators, and bankers, turning up as a college professor in Horse Feathers (1932), with the Marx Brothers, a chaplain in Ann Vickers (1933), the sheriff in Tower of London (1939), and the Professor Warwick ostracizing mad scientist George Zucco in The Mad Monster (1942).

 American Legion

 Barlow was elected to The Lambs in 1916 in New York.
 After the Great War, he was named post-commander of American Legion Post 742.
 Founded in December 1919 by Lambs and Players, meeting at The Lambs.
 All of the members were veterans.

 Further, as the Hollywood Post 43 was often included in the older films without giving any actual credit as to which members of the Post were shown within the films, it is highly likely that Barlow did also often appear in films as an uncredited member of Hollywood Post 43.